paulwarren/nzde/dict/N/README.md

  <i>n.</i> Nellie Bligh, a lie [ORIGIN: rhyming slang] (See -)

+## Nellie bin

+ <i>n.</i> a fish bin [[note: this term `Nellie bin' is an error.
+The correct term is `Nally' bin, which is a brand name.
+Source: Tony Walker, Director, Fishing Industry Services, Christchurch, agent for Nally bins.]]

 ## nelly

  <i>n.</i> <i>Macronectes giganteus</i>, giant petrel,=stinker, =stinkpot (See giant petrel)